 We propose a simple rule-based approach to reduce the solution space by eliminating "insignificant" components.
 A component is insignificant if it does not significantly contribute to the overall performance of the application.
 These components are eliminated from the global performance model, leaving behind the "dominant" sub-assemblies, or cores.
 Once the cores have been selected, an optimal assembly can be realized through comparing the reduced number of global performance models from these cores.
-The optimal component assembly (consisting entirely of the cores) may then be extended into a functioning component assembly by using (adding) any implementation of the "insignificant" components.
+The optimal component assembly (consisting entirely of the cores) may then be turned into a functioning component assembly by using (adding) any implementations of the "insignificant" components.
 This ensures that the final assembly will be close to optimal.

+This work is similar in spirit to current dynamic scheduling and optimization currently being done as a part of AppLeS [8] and ATLAS [9].
+AppLeS informs a running application of changes in (system) resources and suggests how the application may change to best use them.
+Thus, it requires that the application define the parameters that affect its performance and rules regarding how they affect it.
+ATLAS provides an extremely fast BLAS library by probing the machine architecture and carrying out source-level transformations and optimizations at compile time.
+The binaries formed are specific to a given machine.
 Runtime automated optimization of codes, as done by Autopilot [10], [11] and Active Harmony [12] are closest to our approach as outlined here and in [7].
 Both require the application to identify performance parameters (and the valid values that they can take) to a tuning infrastructure.
 This infrastructure also monitors their performance, which in case of Active Harmony is provided by a function (the objective function) implemented by the application itself.
 Each of the parameters are perturbed and the application run to obtain the effect of the perturbation.
 Active Harmony relies upon a simplex algorithm to identify the optimal values of the parameters while Autopilot uses fuzzy logic.
 Both (Active Harmony and Autopilot) require the identification of "bad" regions in parameter space, so that the optimization search may be concluded faster by avoiding these regions.
 Active Harmony also has an infrastructure to swap in/out multiple libraries in order to identify an optimal implementation.

 Neither of these approaches are quite right for us.
 We can afford many evaluations of the objective function since it is an algebraic formula synthesized out of multiple component performance models.
 However, no approach will stand up to exponential complexity.
-Our strategy has been to identify the core set of parameters (component implementations) that significantly affect performance and to perform a brute-force evaluation/optimization only on the core.
+Our strategy has been to identify the core set of parameters (component implementations) that